ThePenPerson/PicoPhone/README.md

 # PicoPhone
+This project is currently in development and may never get completed.

-The code and libraries used in my Pico powered phone
+All of my testing code and libraries for the project will be listed in the Files